The difference between men and women

 The problem is common amongst women!
 The low positioned female pubic bone presses onto the saddle nose.

 Research about woman specific saddles

 The German Sport University Cologne has performed research on women with pressure mapping and two different saddle types (Gel saddle and saddle with cut-out) in various different riding positions.
-None of the tested saddles showed a satisfactory relieve in the area pf the pubic bone arch / saddle nose.
+None of the tested saddles showed a satisfactory relieve in the area of the pubic bone arch / saddle nose.
 The results concur with our own research performed in our own SQlab.
 The SQlab saddle width system in combination with the lowered saddle nose of the SQlab step saddle is hence not only first choice for men, but also relieves the typical pressure points women experience.
-This leads to the conclusion that women specific saddles based on a different shape and seating position of men and women are no longer necessary.
+This leads to the conclusion that women specific saddles based on a different shape and sitting position of men and women are no longer necessary.